 - Emojis can mean different things in different countries.
 In China, the clapping hands emoji 👏 can mean “making love,” while thumbs up👍 can cause offence in Greece.

 Did you know?
-At Content Stadium, we offer content creation and distribution tools that help you simplify your social media processes.
-See how they can make your life as a social media manager easier: check out our tools.
+At Content Stadium, we offer content creation and distribution solutions that help you simplify your social media processes.
+See how they can make your life as a social media manager easier: check out our platform.

 6. Social media tip: Work faster with social media shortcuts